 Na žago 4, Straža pri Novem mestu, Slovenia (45°47’07.1″N 15°04’35.4″E – Google maps)

 From the 26th –29th of June 2023.
 We start the day at 9:00 and end the day at 19:00 or later.

 This is an advanced course, but we will go from the beginning so if you have no experience, you will still be able to follow and make beautiful plates and prints.

-If you take both workshops, the four day wet plate collodion workshop and the two day carbon printing workshop (LINK), you get a 200 EUR discount, that is 950 EUR for six day workshop, covering wet plate collodion positive and negative, salt printing, albumen printing and on top also carbon printing.
+If you take both workshops, the four day wet plate collodion workshop and the two day carbon printing workshop (LINK), you get a 200 EUR discount, that is 950 EUR for the six day workshop.
+In this week we will cover wet plate collodion positive and negative, salt printing, albumen printing and on top also carbon printing.
 LINK to the second workshop.

-I recommend RaMar accommodation (LINK) But if you are coming by car, there are more options.
+I recommend RaMar accommodation (LINK) Please tell the owner that you’re coming to my workshop, he will give a better price or an apartment for the price of a room.
+But if you are coming by car, there are more options.
 Five kilometers away, in Dolenjske Toplice there are options like camping (LINK), Hotel Pri Mostu is really nice place and in Novo mesto that is 9 km away there is also Hostel Situla.
 There are many other options on Booking.com.

 HOW TO GET HERE?

 If you will come by buss or train, go to Novo mesto.
 From Novo mesto busses are going to Straža pri Novem mestu, but the connections aren’t that good, so I can pick you up and drop you to your accommodation place.